Best Russian Movies to Learn Russian

 Despite its dark subject, this Russian cinema shows a terrifying picture of those times through an actual storyline.

-It portrays each of the complex characters in detail and with love by renowned director Nikita Mikhalkov.
+It portrays each complex character in detail and with love by renowned director Nikita Mikhalkov.

 Burnt by the Sun won the Oscar in 1994 for Best Film In Foreign Language and the Grand Prix at the Cannes Film Festival.